-Universal and Digital Inputs have all available three Digital "Input Sensor Type" options: Normal, Inverse and Latched.
+There are three Digital "Input Sensor Type" options available for all four inputs: Normal, Inverse and Latched.
 With digital input sensor types, the input measurement is given, either 1 (ON) or 0 (OFF).
-The two Digital Inputs measure digital voltage with 1V threshold, whereas Universal inputs measure digital voltage with 3V threshold.
+Universal inputs measure digital voltage with 3V threshold.

-On Frequency, PWM and digital input modes $22k\Omega$ pull-up or pull-down resistors can be enabled or disabled by setting the value of the "Pullup/Pulldown Resistor" setpoint.
+$10k\Omega$ pull-up or pull-down resistors can be enabled or disabled by setting the value of the "Pullup/Pulldown Resistor" setpoint.
 Setpoint options are given in Table 4.
 By default, pull-down resistors are enabled for all inputs.